 Have you ever had someone ask to pick your brain?
 I have, and I know the requested information was expected to be given for free or over lattes.

 Brain picking for free is a huge issue within the online entrepreneur space on multiple levels.
-So, in episode 18 of the Let’s Get To Business podcast, I dove in to how to politely Dip, Dodge and Ditch a conversation where someone is asking you to download your genius to them for free.
+So, in episode 18 of the Let’s Get To Business podcast, I dove into how to politely Dip, Dodge and Ditch a conversation where someone is asking you to download your genius to them for free.
 And as a bonus, the Ditch method teaches you how to turn someone’s ask into your ask for the sale.

 How to say no when you’re just getting started in business – The Dip